The ACCC is responsible for enforcing the Water Charge Rules.

-On 3 April 2019, the Minister for Agriculture and Water Resources amended the water charge rules.
-These amendments due to commence on 1 July 2020.
-The making of these new water charge rules (the Water Charge Rules 2010) was based on advice provided by the ACCC to the Minister on 21 September 2016.
+The Water Charge Rules came into effect on 1 July 2020 and are based on advice provided by the ACCC to the Minister on 21 September 2016.
 The advice followed a consultation process, including opportunities for stakeholder comment through forums and the release of an issues paper, draft and final decisions.
-The new Water Charge Rules provide for increased transparency, additional consumer protection and less onerous obligations on infrastructure operators.

-The rule reform consultation highlighted stakeholder concerns with the clarity of the schedule of charges requirements in the current rules.
-The new rules seek to improve clarity and transparency through a number of key changes.
+The rule reform consultation highlighted stakeholder concerns with the clarity of the schedule of charges requirements in the old rules.
+The Water Charge Rules seek to improve clarity and transparency through a number of key changes.

 Provide greater transparency in relation to each charge

-Allow IOs more flexibility in providing notice of a schedule of charges to their customers
+Allow infrastructure operators more flexibility in providing notice of a schedule of charges to their customers

-Currently IOs cannot charge customers for infrastructure services unless the required notice period is given.
-However, under the new rules if the delay is due to a delay in the release of a pricing decision of the ACCC or a state agency, the IO can set their charges as applying from the date of the regulatory decision, provided it gives its customers an updated schedule of charges as soon as practicable.
+Under the Water Charge Rules if there is a delay in the release of a pricing decision of the ACCC or a state agency, an infrastructure operator can still set their charges as applying from the date of the regulatory decision, provided it gives its customers an updated schedule of charges as soon as practicable.

 Provide improved transparency with respect to the pass-throughs of charges

-The new rules divide pass-through charges into network operation charges (mainly distribution loss charges from the bulk water operator to the irrigation infrastructure operators) and ancillary charges (mainly government charges).
-IOs do not have to levy a separate charge to recover network operation charges but if they do, they can recover no more than the charge they are passing through.
-To recover ancillary charges, IOs must levy one or more separate charges provided they only recover the same total amount of the ancillary charges.
-These pass-throughs of ancillary charges should be levied on a similar basis to the charge being recovered but not levied per unit of water delivery right/water drainage right.
+The Water Charge Rules divide pass-through charges into network operation charges (mainly charges levied on an infrastructure operator for the purposes of meeting distribution losses) and ancillary charges (mainly government charges).
+Infrastructure operators do not have to levy a separate charge to recover network operation charges but if they do, they can recover no more than the charge they are passing through.
+To recover ancillary charges, infrastructure operators must levy one or more separate charges provided they only recover the same total amount of the ancillary charges.

-Modify requirements for IOs in relation to seeking exemptions from the obligation to include a charge on a schedule of charges
+Modify requirements for infrastructure operators in relation to seeking exemptions from the obligation to include a charge on a schedule of charges

-Under the new rules either IOs or customers may apply for an exemption (under the current rules it needs to be both).
-Also, the publication of the charge needs to cause material financial loss or material detriment to the customer (under the current rules, this is material and adverse effect), However, even where the ACCC grants the IO or the customer an exemption from its schedule of charges publication requirements, it must publish certain information in relation to this exemption including: the name of the customer(s) and the infrastructure service to which the non-disclosure of the charge relates.
+Under the Water Charge Rules either infrastructure operators or their customers may apply to the ACCC for an exemption from the requirement to publish certain infrastructure charges on their schedule of charges, if the publication of the charge causes material financial loss or material detriment to the applicant.
+However, even where the ACCC grants the infrastructure operator or the customer an exemption from its schedule of charges publication requirements, it must publish certain information in relation to this exemption including: the name of the customer(s) and the infrastructure service to which the non-disclosure of the charge relates.

-The current water charge rules restrict the maximum termination fee that an IO can charge a customer terminating their water delivery right or drainage right.
-The restriction, a maximum of ten times the fixed charges faced by that customer, is intended to strike a balance between allowing a customer to terminate, and providing for the ongoing costs of the infrastructure operator.
+The Water Charge Rules restrict the maximum termination fee that an infrastructure operator can charge a customer terminating their water delivery right or drainage right.
+The restriction is intended to strike a balance between allowing a customer to terminate, and providing for the ongoing costs of the infrastructure operator.